Nabilamurad/hello-world/README.md

 # hello-world
 Repository
 Hi
-I am would like to know about web development and learning machines, i am a beginner.
+I would like to know about web development and learning machines, i am a beginner.